rajesh-jayaseelan/SOAPExample/README.md

 # SOAPExample
- SOAP Web Service Example for refs.
+ Simple SOAP Web Service Example for refs.

  *********************************************************
  SOAP API Testing - How to run SOAP request in Postman